Itera/kotlin-v19/ktor/README.md

 Application.kt contains main parts of the web application.
 - The installation and configuration of some necessary features.
 - The definition of the different routes and their handlers.
-- The Comment data class which is the object used over the api
+- The Comment data class which is the object used for the API
 - Service methods for data access.

 ### db.kt